unchain-tech/UNCHAIN-projects/docs/NEAR-MulPay/ja/section-0/lesson-2_環境構築をしよう.md

 888    888 888  888 888    Y88b 888 888  888 888  888 Y88b.
 888    888 "Y888888 888     "Y88888 888  888 "Y888888  "Y888

-👷 Welcome to Hardhat v2.13.0 👷‍
+👷 Welcome to Hardhat v2.18.1 👷‍

-✔ What do you want to do? · Create a JavaScript project ✔ Hardhat project root: · /NEAR-MulPay/packages/contract ✔ Do you want to add a .gitignore?
+✔ What do you want to do? · Create a TypeScript project ✔ Hardhat project root: · /NEAR-MulPay/packages/contract ✔ Do you want to add a .gitignore?
 (Y/n) · y